 Cutting down your power consumption isn’t necessarily about ‘going without’.
 Electricity is an easy thing to waste – a light left on here, an appliance on standby there.
 If you can increase your awareness of what you’re actually using and make a few small tweaks to avoid wastage, you can cut your costs without impacting your daily life.
-There are many ways you can save energy – check out our Energy Saving Tips section for ideas.
+There are many ways you can save energy – check out our Energy Usage Tips section for ideas.
 In the meantime, here are three things you can do right now:

 3. Investigate ‘time-of-use’ pricing.